Skip to content

 2. Watch Event: SMG receives the pod creation event

-3. Capability Query: SMG queries the worker's /get_model_info endpoint
+3. Capability Query: SMG queries the worker's /model_info endpoint (falling back to the deprecated /get_model_info if the new path returns 404)

 4. Registration: Worker is added to the registry